 This is a simple, wonderful tea that can be made with your choice of milk, however, the richer the milk (or nut milk) the creamier and more delicious the tea.
 If you enjoy dairy products, try this recipe with 6 Tbsp whole milk and 2 Tbsp cream in place of half cup (8 Tbsp) milk.
 The tea is wonderful hot, but can also be enjoyed cold on a hot summer day.

-Darjeeling Iced Green Tea with Lime, Honey and Fruit
+Iced Green Tea with Ginger, Lime and Cardamom

 Ayurveda Cardamom-Citrus Immune Support Tea